morakinyo-aj/morakinyo-aj/README.md

 # About me

-- 🔭 I’m currently interning at Terragon Ltd.
+- 🔭 I’m currently a student at Covenant University

-- 🌱 I’m learning Backend Development 👨🏾‍💻
+- 🌱 I’m studying Computer Science 👨🏾‍💻

 - 🤔 I’m looking for help with Career Paths as a Software Engineer